sa-express-news/longform-story-template/README.md

 #### c3 Charts/Graphs ####

-You can embed c3 charts and other graphics into the story template - though it takes a bit of work.
-It's worth considering whether a screenshot of your c3 graphic would tell the story just as well as a dynamic graphic would.
+You can embed c3 charts and other graphics into the story template.

 Here's the syntax to add C3 to your `.aml` file: